Neural Module Networks: Neural module networks for visual QA

 \subsection{Answering natural language questions}

 So far our discussion has focused on the neural module net architecture, without reference to the remainder of \autoref{fig:teaser}.
 Our final model combines the output from the neural module network with predictions from a simple LSTM question encoder.
 This is important for two reasons.
-First, because of the relatively aggressive simplification of the question that takes place in the parser, grammatical cues that do not substantively change the semantics of the question---but which might affect the answer---are discarded.
-For example, \emph{what is flying?} and \emph{what are flying?} both get converted to \mod{what(fly)}, but their answers might be \emph{kite} and \emph{kites} respectively given the same underlying image features.
+First, because of the relatively aggressive simplification of the question that takes place in the parser, grammatical cues that do not substantively change the semantics of the question, but which might affect the answer, are discarded.
+For example, \emph{what is flying?} and \emph{what are flying?} both get converted to \mod{what(fly)}, but their answers should be \emph{kite} and \emph{kites} respectively, even given the same underlying image features.
 The question encoder thus allows us to model underlying \emph{syntactic} regularities in the data.
 Second, it allows us to capture \emph{semantic} regularities: with missing or low-quality image data, it is reasonable to guess that \emph{what color is the bear?} is answered by \emph{brown}, and unreasonable to guess \emph{green}.
 The question encoder also allows us to model effects of this kind.
-All experiments in this paper use a standard single-layer LSTM with 1000 hidden units.

-To compute an answer, we pass the final hidden state of the LSTM through a fully connected layer, add it elementwise to the representation produced by the root module of the NMN, apply a ReLU nonlinearity, and finally another fully connected layer and softmax to obtain a distribution over answers.
-In keeping with previous work, we have treated answer prediction as a pure classification problem: the model selects from the set of answers observed during training (whether or not they contain multiple words), treating each answer as a distinct class.
-Thus no parameters are shared between, e.g., \emph{left side} and \emph{left} in this final prediction layer.
-The extension to a model in which multi-word answers are generated one word at a time by a recurrent decoder is straightforward, but we leave it for future work.
+All experiments in this paper use a standard single-layer LSTM with 1024 hidden units.
+The question modeling component predicts a distribution over the set of answers, like the root module of the NMN.
+The final prediction from the model is a geometric average of these two probability distributions, dynamically reweighted using both text and image features.
+The complete model, including both the NMN and sequence modeling component, is trained jointly.